Koppen Mountain

 Koppen Mountain’s relative remoteness and challenging pitch offer opportunity to enjoy wilderness solitude away from the crowds that throng even nearby trails.
 Only the occasional rumble of a vehicle on the forest road far below breaks the quiet thrum of nature pervading this secluded peak.

 Keep an eye out for a variety of unique wildflowers throughout the trails’ wayside woodlands, including, top row, left to right, subalpine fleabanes (Erigeron glacialis), common yarrow (Achillea millefollium), lupines (Lupinus spp.), white rhododendrons, or, Cascade azaleas (Rhododendron albiflorum), and Cascade asters (Eucephalus ledophyllus); center row, left to right, white-coiled louseworts (Pedicularis contorta), Cascade beardtongues (Penstemon serrulatus), mountain, or, magenta paintbrushes (Castilleja miniata) (pink form), thimbleberries (Rubus parviflorus), and liverleaf wintergreens (Pyrola asarifolia); and bottom row, left to right, sharptooth angelicas (Angelica arguta), scarlet paintbrushes (Castilleja miniata) (scarlet form), pyramid spirea (Spiraea x pyramidata), western, or, Sitka columbines (Aquilegia formosa), and wood roses (Rosa gymnocarpa).
-Boulder De Roux Trail, De Roux Spur Trail, and Koppen Mountain Trail,
+Boulder De Roux Trail, De Roux Spur Trail, and Koppen Mountain Trail, Washington.

 At approximately 3.00 miles/4.80 km from the trailhead, the Koppen Mountain Trail departs left from the De Roux Spur Trail at the top of the gravelly saddle between Koppen Mountain and De Roux Peak.
 Look for stone cairns marking the otherwise easy-to-miss fork, visible here on the left, and a couple of campsites in the forest beyond.
 The De Roux Spur Trail continues down a stony meadow on the other side of the ridge; if you find yourself going downhill beyond the saddle, it is an indication that you have missed the turn.
-De Roux Spur Trail — Koppen Mountain Trail, July 11, 2021.
+De Roux Spur Trail — Koppen Mountain Trail, Washington.

 From its summit, Koppen Mountain’s grand view encompasses a swath of the Wenatchee Mountains that includes, left to right, Hawkins Mountain, Esmeralda Peaks, Fortune Peak, Ingalls Peak, Mount Stuart (center and highest), Sherpa Peak, Argonaut Peak, Dragontail Peak, the Longsway-Teanaway peaks ridge, Iron Peak, and Earl Peak.
 The summit also surveys the route climbed, down the ridge to the trailhead far away in the cleft between Esmeralda Peaks and Longsway Peak below Mount Stuart.
-Koppen Mountain Trail, July 11, 2021.
+Koppen Mountain Trail, Washington.

 On a clear day, Mt.
 Rainier tops the distant horizon in the summit’s southwestern view.

-Koppen Mountain Trail, July 11, 2021.
+Koppen Mountain Trail, Washington.

 Despite its austere stone, Koppen Mountain’s summit nevertheless hosts an assortment of spring and summer wildflowers, including, top row, left to right, showy Jacob’s-ladder (Polemonium pulcherrimum), alpine buckwheat (Eriogonum pyrolifolium), and broadleaf stonecrop (Sedum spathulifolium); center row, left to right, mountain monardella (Monardella odoratissima), scarlet gilia, or, skyrocket (Ipomopsis aggregata), and Davidson’s beardtongue (Penstemon davidsonii); and bottom row, left to right, sulphur-flower buckwheat (Eriogonum umbellatum), Nuttall’s linanthus (Leptosiphon nuttallii), and arrowleaf balsamroot (Balsamorhiza sagittata).